abryson-redhat/argocd-demo/README.md

 ```

+## Projects
+The [springboot-demo](https://github.com/abryson-redhat/springboot-demo) project implements CD deployments using the Helm approach.
+The [springboot-postgres-demo](https://github.com/abryson-redhat/springboot-postgres-demo) project implements CD deployments using the Kustomize approach.

-## `springboot-demo` Project
+### `springboot-demo` Project
-This is a simple springboot based Rest Controller helloworld application.
-It has a `Containerfile` for createing an OCI image.
-The image will be built using the CI Github Actions portion of this demo.
+This is a simple springboot based Rest Controller `helloworld` application.
+It has a `Containerfile` for creating an OCI image.
+The image will be built using the [CI Github Actions](https://github.com/abryson-redhat/springboot-demo/blob/main/.github/workflows/ci.yml) portion of this demo.
 Which will not be addressed in this document.